 YOU'RE NOT LIKELY TO MAKE THE CUT.
 You’re not likely to make enough to cash in on the juiciest income tax breaks in Canada.
-It's Catch 22 one more time: the ones who need tax breaks most, don’t get them; the ones who don’t need tax breaks at all, get them.
-Big time.
+It's Catch 22 one more time: if you deserve tax breaks, you can't have 'em; if you don't deserve 'em, you can have all you want—and more!

 There are 64 personal income tax breaks offered in our tax laws—technically called tax expenditures.
 These tax expenditures offer preferential tax rates, exemptions, deductions, deferrals, loopholes and tax credits that allow those who use them to avoid paying the base tax rate.

 You're not likely to qualify for many of them.

 And even the ones you get aren't the best.
 Those go to the people with the highest incomes.
 That is, the people who should be able to pay a greater share of their income in tax don't really have to.
 Another reason income inequality continues to rise.

 Canada’s poorest Canadians receive only $130 each on average from personal income tax breaks.
 On the other hand, the richest Canadians will, on average, get $15,000 per-person in personal income tax breaks—that comes to 115 times more per-person.

 The five best income tax breaks are the ones where more than half of their benefits go to the lower half of income earners—people making less than $29,900.They provide tax relief for everyday people with medical expenses, low paying jobs, living on welfare, old age pensions and disabilities.
 Each offers a possible maximum benefit of $1,100—usually less.

 The remaining 59 income tax breaks provide more of their benefit to the upper half of income earners.
 The five worst of these provide 99% or more of their benefit to that group.
 The inequality is startling.